AaronBachmann/Swagger-API-Documentation/README.md

 #### Add the paths object

 The `paths` object refers to the endpoint of the URL call.
 The path contains an operation object, a parameters object, a responses object, and possibly more.

+The operation object refers to the methods GET, POST, PUT, DELETE, amongst others.
+The operation object describes a sinle action on an API path.